asdForever/travellerImporter/README.md

 * docker run -d --name rabbitmq -p 15672:15672 -p 5672:5672 rabbitmq:3-management
 * mvn clean install && mvn spring-boot:run

-The application will start on port 8080.
+The application will start on port 8082.

-At the moment, there are no endpoints available.
+At the moment, there are following endpoints are available:
-All the data will be sent to rabbitmq automatically during the application startup.
+* GET http://localhost:8082/cities - read all city data from file and sent it to RabbitMQ
+* GET http://localhost:8082/countries - read all country data from file and sent it to RabbitMQ

 In order to save new cities and countries to the database, as well as to get access to these data, you have to run travellerStorage application.